Orthoepy. Modern spelling standards. Basic orthoepic rules of the modern Russian literary language. Moscow State University of Printing Arts

 7. The concept of orthoepy and orthoepic norm

-Orthoepy is a science that establishes a uniform literary pronunciation.
+Orthoepy is a science that establishes uniform literary pronunciation.

-In the 19th century, the Petersburg norm appeared.
+In the 19th century, the St. Petersburg norm appeared.

-In the 20th century, two linguistic schools appeared, they set their own standard for themselves.
+In the 20th century, two linguistic schools appeared, they established their own norm.
 The orthoepic norm is subject to change.
-It is considered one of the most mobile norms.
+It is considered one of the most flexible norms.

 Orthoepic norms cover phonetic language system.
-Phonetics- this is a science, a section of linguistics that studies the sound side of the language, that is, the methods of formation and acoustic properties of sounds, their changes in speech.
+Phonetics is a science, a branch of linguistics that studies the sound side of language, that is, the methods of formation and acoustic properties of sounds, their changes in speech.

 Phonetics- involves the accurate transmission of speech sounds using graphic means.